 One of my favorite features of Jetty Park is the pavilion which has restrooms and used to have a restaurant and a shop.
 This pavilion is just a few steps from the beach and is available to beach and campground guests alike.
 Sadly the restaurant Fishlips at Jeyy Park closed as a result of the pandemic.
 The original Fishlips location in Cape Canaveral remains open.

 Another great feature of Jetty Park is the abundance of nearby restaurants.
 George King Blvd boasts a collection of waterside restaurants less than a 5-minute drive from the campground.
 You could even walk if you want the extra exercise.

 My personal favorite restaurant is Rusty's Seafood and Oyster Bar.
-We've camped at Jetty Park multiple times, and many times we've dined at Rusty's.
+We've camped at Jetty Park multiple times, and we've often dined at Rusty's.
 Should you decide to dine at Rusty's there is a fantastic back deck for outdoor dining with a spectacular view of the port and the water.
 There is also a small outdoor bar and a stage for live music.

 On another trip, we decided to grab brunch.
-I had been eagerly awaiting the chance to try 4th Street Fillin' Station, which is about a 15-minute drive from the campground and within the city limits of Cocoa Beach.
+I had been eagerly awaiting the chance to try 4th Street Fillin' Station, which is about a 15-minute short drive from the campground and within the city limits of Cocoa Beach.
 The drive itself was scenic as we passed beachy neighborhoods and small businesses.

-Other nearby restaurants include:
+Other nearby Cocoa Beach restaurants include: